jprichardson/node-fs-extra/README.md

 - clobber (boolean): overwrite existing file or directory, default is `true`.
 - dereference (boolean): dereference symlinks, default is `false`.
 - preserveTimestamps (boolean): will set last modification and access times to the ones of the original source files, default is `false`.
 - filter: Function to filter copied files.
 Return `true` to include, `false` to exclude.
-This can also be a RegExp, however this is deprecated (See [issue #239](https://github.com/jprichardson/node-fs-extra/issues/239) for background).
+This can also be a RegExp, however this is deprecated (See [issue #239](https://github.com/jprichardson/node-fs-extra/issues/239) for background). _Warning: `copySync` currently applies the filter only to files (see [#180](https://github.com/jprichardson/node-fs-extra/issues/180)).
+This will be fixed in a future release._

 Sync: `copySync()`